What is the qualification?

 For homework students must complete reflective study after each lesson.

 They will also be asked to learn vocabulary regularly, and complete a range of tasks to extend listening, reading, speaking, writing and translation skills.
 Students may have to research new topics, take part in creative tasks or complete reinforcement grammar activities.

 Students will be expected to join Google Classroom, which will be set up by the class teacher.
 Resources will be uploaded onto the Classroom and tasks may be set through this medium.

-Students will be given login details to Active Learn – an online learning resource that develops listening, speaking, reading, writing and translation skills.
+Students will be given login details to Active Learn and Languagenut, online learning resources that develop listening, speaking, reading, writing and translation skills.
 Students may also be set work/homework on this platform.

 Students will sit the following four examinations at the end of Year 11: